Overcoming Oversmoothness in Graph Convolutional Networks via Hybrid Scattering Networks: Introduction

 A common approach in geometric deep learning is to model the data by a graph.
 In many applications, this is done by defining edges between data points that interact in a specific way, e.g., ``friends'' on a social network.
 In many other applications, one may construct a graph from a high-dimensional data set, either by defining an edge between each point and its $k$-nearest neighbors or by defining weighted edges via a similarity kernel.
 Inspired by the increasing ubiquity of graph-structured data, numerous recent works have shown graph neural networks (GNNs) to perform well in a variety of fields including biology, chemistry and social networks \cite{gilmer2017neural,hamilton2017inductive,kipf2016semi}.
 In these methods, the graph is often considered in conjunction with a set of node features, which contain ``local'' information about, e.g., each user of a social network.

-One common family of tasks are so-called graph-level tasks, where one seeks to learn a whole-graph representation for the purposes of, e.g., predicting properties of proteins \cite{fout2017protein,de2018molgan,knyazev2018spectral}.
-Another common family of tasks, which has been the primary focus of graph convolutional networks (GCNs) \cite{kipf2016semi}, are node-level tasks such as node classification.
+One common family of tasks are graph-level tasks, where one seeks to learn a whole-graph representation for the purposes of, e.g., predicting properties of proteins \cite{fout2017protein,de2018molgan,knyazev2018spectral}.
+Another common family, which has been the primary focus of graph convolutional networks (GCNs) \cite{kipf2016semi}, are node-level tasks such as node classification.
 There, the entire data set is modeled as one large graph and the network aims to produce a useful representation of each node using both the node features and the graph structure.
 This work is typically conducted in the semi-supervised setting where one only knows the labels of a small fraction of the nodes.

-Many popular state-of-the-art GNNs essential aim to promote similarity between adjacent nodes, which may be interpreted as a smoothing operation.
-While this is effective in certain settings, it can also cause a decrease in performance because of the \emph{oversmoothing} \cite{li2018deeper} problem, where nodes become increasingly indistinguishable from one another after each subsequent layer.
-One promising approach for addressing this problem is the graph attention network \cite{velivckovic2018graph}, which uses attention mechanisms computed from node features to learn adaptive weighting in its message passing operations.
-However, this approach still fundamentally aims at enforcing similarity among neighbors, albeit in an adaptive manner.
+Many popular state-of-the-art GNNs essentially aim to promote similarity between adjacent nodes, which may be interpreted as a smoothing operation.
+While this is effective in certain settings, it can also cause a decrease in performance because of the \emph{oversmoothing} problem~\cite{li2018deeper}, where nodes become increasingly indistinguishable from one another after each subsequent layer.
+In order to partially mitigate the oversmoothing problem, many popular GNNs only use two or three layers.
+While this does help avoid oversmoothing, it creates a new problem, \emph{underreaching}, where the network is unable to incorporate long-range dependencies or global geometry.